Momma Dee: Personal life

-Dee first married Ernest Bryant in 1996 but divorced in 2014.
-The two reunited and remarried in 2015, and their wedding was documented in the fourth-season finale of Love & Hip Hop: Atlanta.
-The couple was later featured on the court television program Couples Court with the Cutlers over concerns of infidelity on her part; though the two reconciled at the end of the episode.
+Dee married Ernest Bryant in 1996, divorcing in 2014.
+The two later reunited and remarried in 2015, with their wedding documented on the fourth season finale episode of Love & Hip Hop: Atlanta.
+The couple was later featured on the court television program Couples Court with the Cutlers over concerns of infidelity on her part; the two reconciled at the end of the episode.

-She has two children, Jasmine Brown and Darryl Richardson Jr., better known as the rapper Lil Scrappy.
-Her cousin is the rapper Yung Joc, who produced and is featured on her single, "In That Order".
+Dee has two children, daughter Jasmine Brown and son Darryl Richardson, Jr. (best known as Lil Scrappy).
+Her cousin is the rapper Yung Joc, who also appears on Love & Hip Hop, and produced and rapped on her single "In That Order".